 Many of the Pawbo’s features seem aimed more towards cats, including optional ringtones such as birds chirping and other cats meowing that might settle – or stimulate – a pet who's home alone.

 If your pet is getting a little portly, thanks to too much time spent at home, alone, a laser game that gets them exercising during the day, could be just what you're looking for.

 Alternatively, you could also treat your furry friend to a treat, using a handy treat-dispenser.

 When it comes to buying the best pet camera to suit your needs, there are a few factors worth considering, to ensure you get the most for your money.
 These include:

-If you're using a pet camera because you're concerned about your pet's welfare (and perhaps your neighbour's sanity), setting up a pet camera that alerts you when your dog barks will be worthwhile.
+If you're using a pet camera because you're concerned about your pet's welfare (and perhaps your neighbor's sanity), setting up a pet camera that alerts you when your dog barks will be worthwhile.

-We are interiors obsessives after all.
+We are interior obsessives after all.
 Chances are that yours will need to be on display in order for you to successfully spy on your pet.
-You'll find basic, black or white designs below, as well as some stylish wood-effect finishes.
+You'll find basic, black, or white designs below, as well as some stylish wood-effect finishes.

-Want to reward good behaviour with a tasty treat?
-Opt for a model with a built in treat dispenser that issues the goods on your command.
+Want to reward good behavior with a tasty treat?
+Opt for a model with a built-in treat dispenser that issues the goods on your command.